What Does It Mean to Be Pansexual?

 First, what is bisexuality?

-Wait, so what is the difference between being pansexual and bisexual?
+Wait, so what's the difference between pansexual and bisexual?

 Here's the best way to think of it: Pansexuality is the attraction to someone regardless of their gender, while bisexuality is the attraction to more than one gender.